-Start your day off right with a nutritious and delicious breakfast!
-This single serving baked oatmeal is the perfect way to do just that.
+I love to start my day with a nutritious and delicious breakfast!
+This single serving baked oatmeal is the perfect way for me to do just that.

 - Eggs

-If you would like adding a topping to this oatmeal casserole, you can add
+If you would like adding a topping to this oatmeal, you can add

-maple syrup, honey, peanut butter, sour cream or butter.
+maple syrup, honey, peanut butter, whipped cream or butter.

 Yes, You can replace blueberries with any of the suggestions below.